-3.2.1.3 Estimation of node management data capacity
+3.2.1.3 Estimation of the required disk space for node management data

-Estimate the required disk capacity for the data area for node management depending on the number of nodes to be managed in ISM-VA.
+Estimate the required disk space for the data area for node management depending on the number of nodes to be managed in ISM-VA.

-The following table shows the required disk capacity for the number of managed nodes and the data area for node management.
+The following table shows the required disk space for the number of managed nodes and the data area for node management.

-Number of managed Required disk capacity
+Number of managed nodes Required disk capacity

-nodes When not monitoring the network statistics information When monitoring the network statistics information

-100 nodes or less 20 GB 25 GB
+100 nodes or less 20 GB

-400 nodes or less 80 GB 100 GB
+400 nodes or less 80 GB

-1000 nodes or less 200 GB 250 GB
+1000 nodes or less 200 GB